-Results: The effects of different concentrations (0, 20, 40, 60, 80, 100 ppm) of lead on seedling growth performance of cow pea (Vigna unguiculata) as compared to control were observed.
-Lead treatment in the form of lead acetate at 100 highly affected seedling growth and biomass production of V. unguiculata as compared to control Lead treatment at 40 ppm produce significant (P = .05). reduction in seed germination of V. unguiculata as compared to control.
-Lead treatment at 20 ppm concentration produced significant reduction in shoot length as compared to control.
-Root growth is an important growth variable and found negatively affected by different concentration of lead treatment.
-The results also showed that lead treatment in the substrate at same concentration (20 ppm) produced significant effect on root and seedling growth of V. unguiculata.
-The treatment of lead at 20 ppm produced significant (p<0.05) on seedling dry weight of V. unguiculata as compared to control.
-However, increase in concentration of lead treatment at 80 ppm was found sufficient to cause significant reductions in seedling dry weight of V. unguiculata as compared with control.
-The seedlings of V. unguiculata were also tested for percentage of tolerance to lead.
-The results showed that V. unguiculata has high tolerance to lead at 20 ppm and lowest at 80 ppm of lead.
-V. unguiculata seedlings showed highest percentage of tolerance (92.50 %) to lead at 20 ppm and the lowest (6450 %) at 80 of lead treatment.
-V. unguiculata seedlings showed better percentage of tolerance 73.25 % to lead at 60 ppm.

-Conclusion: In conclusion, lead was toxic causing significant reduction (P = .05). to the seedling and biomass production of cowpea.
-Increased in lead concentration deceased the tolerance indices of cow pea seedlings growth.
+Results: The effects of different concentrations (0, 20, 40, 60, 80, 100 ppm) of lead on seedling growth performance of cowpea (Vigna unguiculata L.) as compared to control were observed.
+100 ppm lead treatment in the form of lead acetate highly affected seedling growth and biomass production of V. unguiculata L. as compared to control Lead treatment at 40 ppm produce significant (P = .05). % reduction in seed germination of V. unguiculata L. as compared to control.
+Lead treatment at 20 ppm concentration produced a significant reduction in shoot length as compared to control.
+Root growth is an important growth variable and found negatively affected by the different concentration of lead treatment.
+The results also showed that lead treatment in the substrate at the same concentration (20 ppm) produced a significant effect on root and seedling growth of V. unguiculata L. The treatment of lead at 20 ppm produced significant (p<0.05) on the seedling dry weight of V. unguiculata L. as compared to control.
+80 ppm concentration of lead treatment was found sufficient to cause significant % reductions in the seedling dry weight of V. unguiculata L. as compared with control.
+The seedlings of V. unguiculata L. were also tested for percentage of tolerance to lead.
+The results showed that V. unguiculata L. has a high tolerance to lead at 20 ppm and lowest at 80 ppm of lead.
+V. unquiculata seedlings showed the highest percentage of tolerance (92.50 %) to lead at 20 ppm.
+The lowest V. unguiculata seedlings were 64.50 % at 80 ppm of lead, but better tolerance of V. unguiculata L. seedlings was 73.25 % at 60 ppm of lead concentration.
+Conclusion: In conclusion, lead was toxic causing significant reduction (P = .05), to the seedling and biomass production of cowpea.
+Increased in lead concentration decreased the tolerance indices of cowpea seedlings growth.